Jayshil-Patel/CSS-Battle/README.md

 # CSS-Battle
-This repository consists of my submissions to CSS battle, where people do competitive CSS battles
+This repository consists of my submissions to CSS battle, where people do competitive CSS battles This project comprises of my submission to CSS battles held to hone the logical stylesheet development and achieve complex shapes using as minimal lines of code as possible

 # Pilot Battle